volatusveritas/projector/PDJ/PDJ#-1.md

-# ProjectOr Development Journal Entry #-1
+# ProjectOr Development Journal, Entry #-1

 Welcome to the ProjectOr Development Journal (PDJ).
 This is the first entry on the journal, and it describes the purpose of these entries.
 They are all